Zwill1/PHP-PRODUCT-UPLOAD-V2/README.md

 - Uses Sessions.
 - Sets log in details to local storage and deletes when logged out.

+## Registration

+- Following data is needed to create an account:
+    - Username
+    - Email Address
+    - Password
+    - Confirm Password

 ## Security

 - Protection against XSS attack when displaying data on pages.